 REDOMICILIATION (RELOCATION) OF A FOREIGN OFFSHORE COMPANY TO SEYCHELLES

-After redomiciliation, property of any kind remains in the hands of the offshore company, which continues to be responsible for all its debts and obligations.
-All shares of the company that are not paid at the time of issue will be considered by the Registrar of International Business Companies in Seychelles as issued and paid.
+After redomiciliation, property of any kind remains in the hands of the Seychelles offshore company, which continues to be responsible for all its debts and obligations.
+All shares of the Seychelles offshore company that are not paid at the time of issue will be considered by the Registrar of International Business Companies in Seychelles as issued and paid.

 However, such situation might be a cause of collisions between two legal systems and the offshore company may be involved in a conflict in the country of its former registration.
-In order to prevent this from happening, it is always recommended to legally remove (after the Certificate of Continuation in Seychelles is issued) the company from the Register of Companies operating in the jurisdiction of its former registration.
+In order to prevent this from happening, it is always recommended to legally discontinue (after the Certificate of Continuation in Seychelles is issued) the company from the Register of Companies operating in the jurisdiction of its former registration.

 Oops!
 Something went wrong while submitting the form